 - Bill Clinton attended only once, on the 50th anniversary of D-Day in 1994.

-- As stated above, Barack Obama has attended only once during his term of office, on the 65th anniversary of D-Day in 2009.
+- As stated above, as of this writing Barack Obama has attended only once during his term of office, on the 65th anniversary of D-Day in 2009.

-Between 1944 and 2012 a span of 68 years exactly four U.S. presidents have attended D-Day memorial ceremonies a total of exactly six times.
+Between 1944 and 2012 — a span of 68 years — exactly four U.S. presidents attended D-Day memorial ceremonies a combined total of exactly six times.
 Barack Obama was one of them.